damianhakert/damianhakert.github.io/source/handbook/support/index.md

 ## Introduction

 A [service engineer](/jobs/service-engineer) handles the following channels.
-They are sorted in order of priority.
+They are sorted in order of priority, and as a result, it is possible that channels that appear lower in this list experience longer delays in receiving responses.
+We are actively [hiring](https://about.gitlab.com/jobs/) more Service Engineers to strengthen the team and provide support to the community.

 ## Dashboard